The World (film): Legitimization

-Jia’s first two films (Xiao Shan Going Home and Pickpocket) were primarily self-funded.
+Jia's first two films (Xiao Shan Going Home and Pickpocket) were primarily self-funded.
 He gained recognition after winning awards at Berlin, Vancouver and Nantes.
 His third film Platform received private funding from Pusan, and his next film Unknown Pleasures was also privately funded with support from international companies.
 Although raising funds was challenging for him, Jia was able to produce and control his films.
-When The World was being made, Jia finally received national funding from The Shanghai Film Group along with other companies around the world.
+When The World was being made, Jia finally received national funding from the Shanghai Film Group along with other companies around the world.
 The World is his first above-ground film, and with support and funding from China, he was finally approved and recognized as a filmmaker in China.

+Beyond censorship and funding, The World has been widely read as a critique of globalization and modernization in China.
+According to Moura (2011), the film subverts the official narrative of globalization by showing the gap between government promises and the lives of migrant workers.
+The film's ambiguous ending—where the characters ask "Are we dead?"—has been noted as a deliberate challenge to easy interpretation.
+Gaetano (2009) argues that while the film effectively exposes the exploitation of migrant workers, it relies on a common trope of the rural woman as a passive victim rather than an agent of change.
+In an interview with Zhong Jin (2006), Jia stated that he did not want to offer clear judgments in the film, because he himself felt uncertain about the direction of China's development.
+Frodon (2021) notes that the film uses the theme park as a metaphor for the "impossible travel" of migrant workers who dream of a world they cannot reach.
+Brown (Wesleyan thesis) also places the film in the tradition of the Bildungsroman, or coming-of-age story, arguing that the film follows a young woman's struggle to form her identity in a rapidly changing society.

 Creative team

 Jia Zhangke’s longtime collaborators formed the core creative team of The World.
 These including cinematographer Yu Lik-wai, sound designer Zhang Yang, and editor Kong Jinglei, all of whom had previously worked with Jia on Platform and continued to collaborate with him on Still Life and 24 City.
 The film was produced by Office Kitano and Lumen Films, with additional support from Shanghai Film Studio and international parteners.

+The film's music was composed by Taiwanese musician Lim Giong (Lin Qiang), whose electronic score marked a departure from the predominantly diegetic sound design of Jia's earlier films.
+Scholars have noted that the soundtrack contributed significantly to the film's digital aesthetic and themes of globalization.

+The production also incorporated Flash animations created by animator Wang Bo (Pi San).
+These animated sequences were used to depict text-message exchanges and characters' imagined experiences, representing a stylistic innovation within Jia's filmography and a departure from the documentary realism of his earlier works.